PathEngine home previous: Customising Memory Managementnext: Building without 2D Content Processing

 Static Linkage

-The full source package enables your application to link directly with the set of static libraries out of which the PathEngine DLL is composed.
+The full source package enables your application to link directly with the PathEngine runtime as a single static library.

-With the full source package you can build PathEngine's static libraries with the same compiler as is being used by the rest of the application, which ensures link compatibility for things like run-time library linkage, calling conventions, and so forth.
+(With the full source package you can build PathEngine with the same compiler and compile and link settings as are being used by the rest of the application, which ensures link compatibility for things like run-time library linkage, calling conventions, and so forth.)

 Explicit shutdown and reinitialisation